flatpak/flatpak-docs/docs/first-build.rst

 directory called ``repo``.
 Note that ``flatpak-builder`` keeps a cache of previous builds in the ``.flatpak-builder`` subdirectory, so doing a second build like this is very fast.

-This second time we passed in ``--force-clean``, which means that the previously created ``build-dir`` directory was deleted before the new build was started.

 In order for your application to show up in application stores while testing with a local repository, you might have to run ``flatpak build-update-repo repo``.